lakshmantgld/react-native-fbsdk-example/README.md

 ## Xcode Setup for FBSDK:

-Since this is going to be a long list, I have written it in a [separate Readme]().
+Since this is going to be a long list, I have written it in a [separate Readme](https://github.com/lakshmantgld/react-native-fbsdk-example/blob/master/readmeFiles/fbsdkXcode.md).

 ## Facebook component in react-native:

 You can setup FB login in two ways:

-1. **Customized FB Login button** as shown in [js/components/fbLogin.js](https://github.com/lakshmantgld/react-native-fbsdk-example/blob/master/js/components/fbLogin.js):
+**1. Customized FB Login button** as shown in [js/components/fbLogin.js](https://github.com/lakshmantgld/react-native-fbsdk-example/blob/master/js/components/fbLogin.js):

 ```js
 import { LoginManager } from 'react-native-fbsdk';